datacarpentry/sql-socialsci/episodes/08-sqlite-command-line.md

 ![](fig/SQL_08_SQLite_shell_dot_commands.png){alt='SQLite shell dot commands'}

-Yes you can have a file called "my.filename" if you want.
-The contents of which contains the expected output from the query.
+Yes you can have a file called "my.filename" if you want, the contents of which contain the expected output from the query.

 ![](fig/SQL_08_my_filename.png){alt='SQLite my.filename'}